What age groups do you offer classes for during your worship gathering?

 What do I not need to bring?

-We respectfully ask that you leave any outside toys and/or snacks at home, especially foods with peanuts.
-We may have children who have allergies and we want to keep them safe and healthy.
+We respectfully ask that you leave any outside toys and/or snacks at home.
+We have children with severe allergies and we will not allow any food whatsoever in the classrooms.

-If your child has a food allergy that you think we need to made aware of, please alert one of our volunteers of the allergy upon registration.
-You may provide a snack if needed.
+If your child has an allergy that we need to be aware of, please alert one of our volunteers of the allergy upon registration.

 What if my child is sick?